Planning degree

 Jump start your career.
 As one of only two undergraduate programs accredited by the Canadian Institute of Planners, Planning meets many of the requirements you need to become a Registered Professional Planner after graduation.

 Build industry connections.
-Expand your network through 20 months of paid co-op work experience or take advantage of Planning’s extensive alumni network that spans the globe.
+Expand your network through up to 20 months of paid co-op work experience or take advantage of Planning’s extensive alumni network that spans the globe.

 Co-op = relevant paid work experience